E-Transfer loans for people on disability

 Alternatives for people on disability income

 You aren’t limited to borrowing when you’re on disability and need extra funds.
-Grants and benefits are other options to consider — and the best part is you don’t have to repay them.
+Grants and benefits are other options to consider—and the best part is that you don’t have to repay them.

 Here are a few resources to get you started:

 • Canada Grant Watch.
-Search for disability grants by category and eligibility type, plus find resources to learn more about how they work and ways to increase your chances of approval.
+Search for disability grants by category and eligibility type, plus find resources to learn more about how these grants work and how to increase your chance of approval.

 • 211.ca.
-Get connected to information and services based on your needs.
+Get connected with information and services based on your needs.

 • Canadian Pension Plan (CPP) Disability Benefits.
 If you’re under 65 years old and you were able to work and pay into your CPP for a time but are no longer able to work due to a disability, you may be eligible for this benefit from the federal government.

 • Canada Student Grant for Students with Permanent Disabilities.
-If you’re a student with a disability in a designated post-secondary institution, you could be eligible for grants to help you towards your education.
+If you’re a student with a disability in a designated post-secondary institution, you could be eligible for grants to help you with your education.

 Bottom line